MansiMore-0817/Vidora_app/README.md

 REST APIs for users & meeting management
 # Vidora

-Professional, minimal README for the Vidora video conferencing project.

 Vidora is a browser-based video conferencing app using WebRTC for peer-to-peer media and Socket.IO for signaling.
 The project includes a React frontend (Vite) and a Node/Express backend that handles authentication and signaling.

 ## Key Features